 The TARDIS is taken to the surreal Celestial Toyroom by the nefarious Toymaker, an old foe of the Doctor's.
-Steven and Dodo are forced to play a series of games against increasingly deceitful opponents -- dolls and nursery characters, brought to life by the Toymaker -- in order to regain possession of the TARDIS, while the Doctor must solve the complex Trilogic Game in a battle of wits against the Toymaker.
-If any of them fail, they will be destined to remain in the Toyroom forever, transformed into dolls under the Toymaker's control.
+Steven and Dodo are forced to play a series of games against increasingly deceitful opponents -- dolls and nursery characters, brought to life by the Toymaker -- in order to regain possession of the TARDIS.
+Meanwhile, the Doctor must solve the Trilogic Game in a battle of wits against the Toymaker himself.
+If any of the time travellers fail, they will be trapped in the Toyroom forever, transformed into playthings under the Toymaker's control.

 Soon thereafter, however, a major problem arose.
-One of the central elements of Hayles' storyline was the appearance of characters named George and Margaret.
-These were drawn from a Thirties play entitled George And Margaret by Gerald Savory -- recently appointed Head of Serials for the BBC -- the gimmick of which was that although the entire story revolved around the imminent arrival of the eponymous characters, the play ended just as they were about to appear.
-Hayles thought it would be amusing to have George and Margaret finally seen as pawns of the Toymaker who would play various games against Steven and Dodo.
+One of the crucial elements of Hayles' storyline was the appearance of characters named George and Margaret.
+They were drawn from a 1937 play entitled George And Margaret written by Gerald Savory, who was now the BBC's Head of Serials.
+The twist in the tale was that, although the entire story revolved around the imminent arrival of the eponymous characters, the play ended just as they were about to appear.
+Hayles thought it would be amusing to finally depict George and Margaret in the flesh, but as pawns of the Toymaker who would play various games against Steven and Dodo.
 Both Wiles and Tosh had been very keen on this notion, and Savory's permission had been secured.

-Unfortunately, less than a month before the start of production on The Celestial Toymaker, Savory withdrew his permission for George and Margaret should be excised from the serial.
+Unfortunately, less than a month before the start of production on The Celestial Toymaker, Savory had a change of heart, and instructed that George and Margaret should be excised from the serial.
 At this stage, director Bill Sellars had already cast Campbell Singer and Carmen Silvera as George and Margaret, and now neither Hayles nor Tosh was available for further revisions.
 As such, Savory gave new story editor Gerry Davis permission to undertake whatever modifications he felt were necessary to render the scripts usable.
-Reverting to the darker approach Hayles had initially pursued, Davis replaced George and Margaret with various other pairs of characters who could be played by Singer and Silvera (the clowns Joey and Clara, the King and Queen of Hearts, and Sergeant Rugg and Mrs Wiggs.
+Reverting to the darker approach Hayles had initially pursued, Davis replaced George and Margaret with various pairs of characters who could be played by Singer and Silvera: the clowns Joey and Clara, the King and Queen of Hearts, and the pantomime figures of Sergeant Rugg and Mrs Wiggs.
 He also introduced a third, more malicious toyroom character, who would take the form of the Knave of Hearts, the Kitchen Boy and finally the schoolboy Cyril.

-Davis also rebalanced the scripts to emphasise Steven and Dodo's roles over those of the Doctor and the Toymaker.
-It was known by now that the previous serial in production, The Ark, had gone overbudget and so Davis attempted to arrange the revised scripts so that The Celestial Toymaker could be made as cheaply as possible.
-Wiles, unfortunately, was aghast at all the changes, and in late February he wrote to Savory to lament that The Celestial Toymaker had not simply been abandoned altogether.
-Tosh would also later express his disappointment at Davis' rewrites.
+Davis also rebalanced the scripts to emphasise the experiences of Steven and Dodo over the action involving the Doctor and the Toymaker.
+By now, it was known that the previous serial in production, The Ark, had been very expensive, and so Davis attempted to ensure that The Celestial Toymaker could be made as cheaply as possible.
+Wiles was aghast at all of the changes and, on February 25th, he wrote to Savory to lament that The Celestial Toymaker had not simply been abandoned altogether.
+Tosh would also express his objections to the changes wrought by Davis.

-Although there was no longer any intention to replace William Hartnell during The Celestial Toymaker, the actor was still afforded two weeks' holidays during the recording of The Hall Of Dolls and The Dancing Floor.
-Fortunately, his relationship with Lloyd and Davis was much more cordial than with their predecessors.
-The latter stages of the third episode, The Dancing Floor deviated from Davis' scripted intentions.
-The writer had indicated that Cyril should be clad in the manner of the Artful Dodger, a clever young pickpocket in Charles Dickens' 1838 novel Oliver Twist.
-In the event, the decision was made to dress Peter Stephens like Billy Bunter, the beloved children's character created by the late Frank Richards.
-To reinforce the image, Stephens uttered an unscripted line of dialogue relating that Cyril's friends call him “Billy”.
+Although there was no longer any intention to replace William Hartnell during The Celestial Toymaker, the actor was still afforded two weeks' holidays while the middle installments were in the studio.
+Fortunately, the relationship Hartnell was developing with Lloyd and Davis was much more cordial than with their predecessors.
+The latter stages of the third episode, The Dancing Floor, introduced Cyril.
+Davis had envisaged the character as being akin to the Artful Dodger, a clever young pickpocket in Charles Dickens' 1838 novel Oliver Twist.
+In the event, the decision was made to dress actor Peter Stephens like Billy Bunter, the beloved children's character created by Frank Richards in 1908.
+To reinforce the image, Stephens uttered an unscripted line of dialogue which noted that Cyril's friends call him “Billy”.

-Following the completion of The Celestial Toymaker, the Trilogic Game prop came into the possession of Peter Purves, who was very pleased with Steven's increased importance in the serial.
-Unfortunately, after leaving Doctor Who, Purves endured a year and a half without work and came to see the Trilogic Game as the source of his bad luck.
-He finally discarded the prop; the next day, he was offered a role on Z Cars, and soon thereafter he found himself invited to audition for a career-defining job as a presenter on the children's magazine show Blue Peter.
+Following the completion of The Celestial Toymaker, the Trilogic Game prop came into the possession of Peter Purves, who was very pleased with Steven's enhanced prominence in the serial.
+Unfortunately, after leaving Doctor Who eight weeks later, Purves endured a year and a half with virtually no work, and he came to view the Trilogic Game as the source of his bad luck.
+Purves finally discarded the prop; the next day, he was offered a role on Z Cars, and soon thereafter he found himself invited to audition for a career-defining job as a presenter on the children's magazine show Blue Peter.

 Meanwhile, this was to prove the only appearance by Michael Gough in the role of the Toymaker.
-A return engagement was planned for the first story of Season Twenty-Three in the form of “The Nightmare Fair”, written by Graham Williams.
-Sadly, Doctor Who was put on hiatus by the BBC before production began, and all the original plans for the season were abandoned.
+A return engagement was planned for the first story of the 1986 season, in the form of “The Nightmare Fair” by Graham Williams.
+Sadly, the BBC placed Doctor Who on hiatus before production began, and the original plans for the season were abandoned.
 The Toymaker would, however, reappear in a variety of other media, including in audio plays from Big Finish Productions, where he was voiced by David Bailie.